-To help you qualify, we’ll walk through how the SSA defines Parkinson’s disease, when Parkinson’s can qualify for disability, and the next steps you should take to get benefits for Parkinson’s.
+To help you qualify, we’ll walk through how the SSA defines Parkinson’s disease, when Parkinson’s can qualify for disability, and the next steps you should take to get benefits.

 Parkinson’s disease is a neurodegenerative disorder that affects brain function.
-Parkinson’s appears in the SSA Blue Book in Section 11.06, under Parkinsonian syndrome.
+Parkinson’s meets a Blue Book listing in the SSA Blue Book in Section 11.06, under Parkinsonian syndrome.

-Common symptoms that can make it very hard to work include involuntary tremors or spasms, muscle cramping, rigidity or stiffness in the limbs, balance problems, stooped posture, trouble with the digestive system, and difficulties with memory or following instructions.
-Because of these symptoms, many people with Parkinson’s can qualify for Social Security disability.
+Common Parkinson's symptoms that can make it very hard to work include involuntary tremors or spasms, muscle cramping, limb rigidity or stiffness, balance problems, stooped posture, digestive problems, and difficulties with memory or following instructions.
+You can qualify for Social Security disability if you experience symptoms of Parkinson’s disease.

-Stage One: Considered early-stage Parkinson’s, mild tremors and movement symptoms occur on one side of the body.
+Stage One: Considered early-stage Parkinson’s, mild tremors and motor symptoms occur on one side of the body.
 They don’t typically interfere with work.

-Stage Two: Also considered early stage, symptoms progress and affect both sides of the body.
+Stage Two: Also considered an early stage, symptoms progress and affect both sides of the body.

-Stage Three: Loss of balance is the most common stage three symptom, which is also referred to as mid-stage Parkinson’s.
+Stage Three: Loss of balance is the most common symptom of stage three, also referred to as mid-stage Parkinson’s.

-Stage Four: People at this stage experience severe symptoms and often need assistance with daily activities like walking.
+Stage Four: People at this stage experience severe symptoms and often need assistance with daily activities, such as walking.

-Stage Five: People at stage five require around-the-clock care.
-Many people are also bedridden as their stiffness and tremors advance.
+Stage Five: People at this stage have extreme limitations that require around-the-clock care.
+Many people are also bedridden as their stiffness and tremors advance, and experience cognitive impairment.

 Parkinson’s disease is just one type of Parkinsonian syndrome.
-They may present similarly, but they all have different causes.
+They may present similarly, but each has a different cause.
 Any of these types of Parkinsonian syndrome can qualify for disability if the symptoms are severe enough:

 Progressive supranuclear palsy